 It’s time to address a somewhat taboo topic.
 Urinary incontinence (UI).
 Because it’s not often talked about, many people don’t realize that the condition is more common than you might think.
 Millions of Americans deal with the anxiety and embarrassment that can result from this condition.
 Let’s talk about how we can fix urinary incontinence with a trip to a physical therapy clinic!

 A Common Condition, A Taboo Topic

 At any given time, approximately 1 in 25 people in the world are suffering from urinary incontinence.
-That’s around 300 million people who have to deal with the stress, inconvenience and embarrassment this issue can cause.
+That’s around 300 million people who have to deal with the stress, inconvenience, and embarrassment this issue can cause.
 Despite how common it is, UI carries a stigma that can prevent them from seeking treatment based on the assumption that it is a relatively rare condition.
 Luckily, there are smart solutions like TESLAChair Functional Magnetic Stimulation and similar treatments available to help strengthen weakened pelvic floor muscles and alleviate urinary incontinence.

 Who Is At Risk?